 Upon receipt of the written complaint, the appropriate University officer(s) will within five (5) days contact the person who allegedly engaged in the sexual harassment, and inform him/her/her of the basis of the complaint and the opportunity to respond.
 That person will have five (5) days to respond to the complaint.
 The response shall contain full, direct, and specific responses to each claim in the complaint.

-Within fifteen (15) days of the aforementioned deadline, the Vice President for Student Affairs will convene the University's Sexual Harassment Grievance Committee to establish hearing procedures concerning the complaint.
+Within fifteen (15) days of the aforementioned deadline, the Vice President for Student Advancement will convene the University's Sexual Harassment Grievance Committee to establish hearing procedures concerning the complaint.
 The committee is composed of 10 members (both classified and unclassified employees) who are appointed by the President.

 The function of the University's Sexual Harassment Grievance Committee will be to hear and consider testimony and other relevant evidence, to make findings of fact, to determine whether the University's policy on sexual harassment has been violated, and if so, to recommend appropriate relief and disciplinary action(s).
 A copy of the Committee's findings will be made and retained by the appropriate University officer(s).

 Both the accuser and accused may bring one representative (either personal or legal counsel) who may attend and serve in an advisory capacity only.
-Prior written notice should be provided to the Vice President for Student Affairs (Chair of the Committee) regarding plans to bring a representative or legal counsel.
+Prior written notice should be provided to the Vice President for Student Advancement (Chair of the Committee) regarding plans to bring a representative or legal counsel.